 Christmas Facts, Feasting, and Fun

-- This year, December 25 marks the full Moon, so Santa Claus will have extra light on his ride!
-See our December Full Moon page.
+- Find out what light Santa Claus will have on his ride on our December Full Moon page.

 - Check out some of our favorite holiday dishes on our Christmas recipes page!

 - Learn how some Christmas firsts came about!

 - We may not be Santa Claus, but we get lots of letters.
 Here are your Christmas questions answered!

 - Make these easy kids’ Christmas cookies with the family.